ckollars/christopherkollars/src/resume/index.md

 Software Engineer - _July 2017 to Present_

-#### Projects
+**Projects**

-### Aim High Air Force
+#### Aim High Air Force

-Last six months I've been working on an application for the US Air Force called Aim High.
-Aim High is an Android and iOS application that allows users such as, parents, spouses and significant others to follow a loved one going through basic training in the US Air Force.
-The application is also used by US Air Force Recruiters to comminucate with their recruits in the "on boarding" process and as well many more tools to help recruiters.
+n the last six months, I've been working on an application for the US Air Force called Aim High.
+Aim High is an Android and iOS application that allows users, such as parents, spouses, and significant others, to follow a loved one going through basic training in the US Air Force.
+The application is also used by US Air Force recruiters to communicate with their recruits during the onboarding process, as well as offering many more tools to help recruiters.

 - I helped create an online application for enlisted officers to apply for positions posted within the Air Force.
-This helped staff members to remove the process of paper form applications and decrease the time it to process applicants.
+This allowed staff members to eliminate the process of paper form applications and decrease the time required to process applicants.
-- Working with UX to gather design elements to help start a design system, first in Figma then following with updated component code across a few applications used within the Aim High stack.
+- I worked with the UX team to gather design elements and help start a design system, initially in Figma, followed by updating component code across several applications used within the Aim High stack.

-### Decision Logic
+#### Decision Logic

-For 5 years I worked on a product owned by Aviture called Decision Logic.
+For five years, I worked on a product owned by Aviture called Decision Logic.
 It's a restaurant management software used to help store owners and franchisees better understand their operational costs.

-- Developed product features, a labor scheduler, schedule forecasts, a ranking tool and other client facing features.
+- Developed product features such as a labor scheduler, schedule forecasts, a ranking tool, and other client-facing functionalities.
-- Improved performance on core logistical pieces to help speed up some of the applications core reports with working on stored procedures and database changes.
+- Improved performance on core logistical components to expedite key application reports by working on stored procedures and making database changes.
-- Lead the initiative in creating a design system to use across Decision Logics mobile applications.
+- Led the initiative to create a design system for use across Decision Logic's mobile applications.
-- Worked on a mobile application built on
+- Worked on a mobile applications built on

 ### Fuzzco

 Web Developer - _September 2015 to July 2017_

-#### Projects
+**Projects**

-### EtsyLookbooks.com
+#### EtsyLookbooks.com

 Developed a custom MVC application using Slim and MySql.
 This allowed the client to upload a preformatted spreadsheet to the application database.

-### RevelSystems.com
+#### RevelSystems.com

 Delivered HTML/SCSS/JS components with a living styleguide and implementing the components into a custom Wordpress theme.